Event Notification clients

 .

 Parameters in handlebars must be substituted with specific data that requires further explanation below.
-Other data is given as an example, but you can refer to our to set the values correctly depending on the birth or death.
+Other data is given as an example, but you can refer to our standards to set the values correctly depending on the birth or death.